 Alternatively, employers or organizations can provide a list of staff who meet the eligibility criteria for vaccination.
 Do not vaccinate any person who does not have proof of their occupation, age, or priority status, as applicable, as well as proof of residence or employment.
 Executive Order 202.86 imposes monetary penalties for any provider vaccinating an individual who has not certified eligibility or for whom the provider otherwise has knowledge the individual is not a member of a priority group.

-Individuals with certain comorbidities or underlying conditions are eligible beginning on February 15, 2021.

-At state-operated mass vaccination sites, any of the following proof is acceptable to prove eligibility:
+For individuals with certain comorbidities or underlying conditions, at state-operated mass vaccination sites, any of the following proof is acceptable to prove eligibility:

 - Doctor's Letter, or

 - Medical Information Evidencing Comorbidity, or

 - Signed Certification.